storj/storj/docs/design/storagenode-graceful-exit-pieces.md

 ## Rationale

-We could store the queue in-memory, however there is a danger that it might get too big.
+We could store the queue in-memory, however there is a danger that it might consume too much memory.
 We can simplify the queue, by not having batching, however this would significantly increase the database load.

 We could keep keep a live summary of the pieces in the queue, however, we can always query the database, which is easier to implement and change.